BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/FlatDataNew.md

 - Create a new data object by calling method `new` on the data class.
 - Pass the initial values in a hash of name/value pairs.
-- (Note that the instantiated `IssueLabel` exists only here in the test, and not in the Github API itself.)
+- (Note that the instantiated `Label` exists only here in the test, and not in the Github API itself.)

 ## Log